DHTMLX/scheduler-docs/data/touch_support.md

 	"next"
 ];

-// add a swicth to select an appropriate config for a current screen size
+// add a switch to select an appropriate config for a current screen size

 function resetConfig(){
 	let header;